 E.K.
 Singer began her writing career as a journalist: for twenty years she served as a magazine editor, freelance writer, and administrator in academia.
 She even was known to pop into a K-12 classroom to substitute teach occasionally.
 Now, she crafts corporate editorial by day and love stories by night.

 In fiction, Singer will have a contemporary romance in the upcoming short story anthology Friends to Lovers Vol 2 from Violet Gaze Press (London).
 Other recent short stories have appeared in Two Sisters Writing & Publishing, the Celtic fantasy anthology Neon Druid (Mt.
 Misery Press, December 2018), and the literary journal Nitrogen House.
 Her first novel, a 1920s/Prohibition-historical romance set in rural Minnesota, is in query.
 WHISKEY SHORES is currently a finalist in the Romance Through the Ages contest.

-Among other accolades, Singer is a past recipient of a news reporting and writing fellowship at The Poynter Institute in St. Petersburg, Florida, studied politics and international relations at the University of Nottingham in Nottingham, England, and holds a degree in political science and women’s studies from Luther College in Decorah, Iowa and is a member of the Minnesota Historical Society, the Women’s Fiction Writers Association (WFWA), and The Author’s Guild.
-Singer currently serves on the Board of Directors of the Stearns History Museum.
+Singer is former writing fellow with The Poynter Institute in St. Petersburg, Florida, studied politics and international relations at the University of Nottingham in Nottingham, England, and holds a degree in political science and identity studies (then called women’s studies) from Luther College in Decorah, Iowa.
+She is a member of the Minnesota Historical Society, the Women’s Fiction Writers Association (WFWA), and The Author’s Guild.

-When not writing or reading, Singer is probably lost in the woods, cheering on a Minnesota hockey team (go Huskies! go Whitecaps! go Wild!), or making a mess in the kitchen, or watching science fiction movies at her home in rural Minnesota.
+When not writing or reading, Singer is probably lost in the woods, cheering on a Minnesota hockey team (go Huskies! go Whitecaps! go Wild!), or making a mess in the kitchen, or watching science fiction movies at her home in Minnesota.

 E.K.
 Singer (she/her/hers)